techvio-dev/techvio-dev/README.md

  ## ```whoami```

-- 💻 Casual competitive programmer (getting ready for *IOI 2025*)
+- 💻 Casual competitive programmer (getting ready for *IOI 2025*).
-- 🔬 Working on projects related to *computer vision* and *deep learning*
+- 🔬 Working on projects related to *computer vision* and *deep learning*.
-- 🌐 Web Application Developer at *SGP Foods*
+- 🌐 Web Application Developer at *SGP Foods*.
-- 🛡️ A pentester at night
+- 🛡️ A pentester at night.
-- 💼 Freelancer developing virtualization solutions (especially on *QEMU*)
+- 💼 Freelancer developing virtualization solutions (especially on *QEMU*).
-- 🚀 Super motivated at night for no reason
+- 🚀 Super motivated at night for no reason.
-- ☕ Having a severe coffee addiction
+- ☕ Having a severe coffee addiction.
 <img src="pixel_robot.gif" align="center" width="300">
 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/abdelmonaimbounite/">